DISCOOS/sarsys-backend/event_source/README.md

-A client library for event sourcing using eventstore streams
+A client library for Event Sourcing using eventstore streams

 ## Usage
 TBD